Read Write Inc.

-At Bovington Primary School we have adopted and adapted the Read Write Ink phonics scheme, whilst ensuring fidelity to it, to ensure that our children are robustly taught to decode letter-sounds through a synthetic approach to the teaching and learning of phonics.
+At Bovington Primary School we have fully implemented the Read Write Ink phonics scheme to ensure fidelity and to be certain that our children are robustly taught to decode letter-sounds through a synthetic approach to the teaching and learning of phonics.

 The 'alphabetic code' is visible in every room but the vast majority of children are able to fluently decode by the end of year 1.
 This allows us to focus on reading for meaning, learning and pleasure.